A2nkF/A2nkF.github.io/_posts/2020-7-31-unauthd_Logic_bugs_FTW.md

 In case you're wondering why we can't just do the codesigning first, before even running the program, it's because of the AppleMobileFileIntegretyDaemon or `amfid(8)`.
 This is the daemon responsible for fetching and verifying entitlements/signatures of signed binaries. `amfid` wouldn't allow us to run since we're a non Apple signed program with restricted entitlements.

 This would be an awesome primitive, if we could get any right we wanted just by holding the proper entitlement, in which case we could just get the `system.privilege.admin` right and use the `AuthorizationExecuteWithPrivileges` API to get root privileges, however that's not the case.
 As mentioned earlier, a process needs to satisfy the rules in order to obtain a right.
-One of these rules (mostly used by Apple's private frameworks) checks the entitlements however many rules don't care about the entitlements.
+One of these rules (mostly used by Apple's private frameworks) checks the entitlements, however many rules don't care about the entitlements.
 Instead they require the client to run as a specific user or the user to enter a password.

 After analyzing the authorization.plist I found the following rights to be obtainable by the default user just by holding the corresponding entitlements: